amspector100/TXHousing/README.md

 [amspector100.github.io/TXHousing](https://amspector100.github.io/TXHousing).

 We did use some R code, which lives in the R subdirectory.
 It's very simple, so it's not packaged and there's no official documentation site - but there might be in the future!
+(It might also eventually migrate to Python).

 ## General Requirements

-We're working on setting up a more official list of software requirements, but this project basically draws upon most of the geospatial stack in R/Python.
+This project basically draws upon most of the geospatial stack in R/Python.
+For a more specific list of requirements, see the requirements.txt file within the TXHousing subdirectory and the (relatively primitive) DESCRIPTION file in the R subdirectory.

 ## Setup & Steps to Reproduce